neo4j/mcp/README.md

 First, make sure you have Claude for Desktop installed.
 [You can install the latest version here](https://claude.ai/download).

-We’ll need to configure Claude for Desktop for whichever MCP servers you want to use.
+We'll need to configure Claude for Desktop for whichever MCP servers you want to use.
 To do this, open your Claude for Desktop App configuration at:

 - (MacOS/Linux) `~/Library/Application Support/Claude/claude_desktop_config.json`
 - (Windows) `$env:AppData\Claude\claude_desktop_config.json`